Appclusive/Net.Appclusive.Docs/docs/Development/ODataEndpoints.md

 ## DataAccess

 The class for data access resides in project `Net.Appclusive.Internal` under `DataAccess\_DOMAIN_\_ENTITY_.cs`, where `_DOMAIN_` is a placeholder for the corresponding domain.
-This class has to be implemented even if there is no representation of the `_ENTITY_` in the database.

 The following steps have only to be executed, if the `_ENTITY_` will be persisted in the database.